rricharz/Tek4010/README.md

 Surveys, Vol. 2, No. 4, December 1970, page 272,
 http://sci-hub.tw/https://dl.acm.org/citation.cfm?id=356582&dl=ACM&coll=DL

+Detailed pictures of the terminal and the original mouse built by CDI can be found in the 1968 ARDS manual (see manuals folder)

+**Help wanted**

+I am interested to find any recoverable original software using the graphical input modes of the Tektronix 4010, 4014 or the ARDS.
+Please open an issue in this repository or write to rricharz77@gmail.com if you are able to help.

 **Contributors**

 The storage tube emulator and the Tektronix 4010/4014 decoder were witten by Rene Richarz.